 If your refund isn’t as large as you expected, there are a lot of reasons that could be the case:

 We've got some other possible reasons for a year-over-year refund decrease.
-Keep in mind that without comparing your 2018 and 2017 returns line-by-line, we can't provide you with a customized answer here.

 Tip: If your refund is wildly off, you may have mistyped a dollar amount somewhere.
 An extra digit here, a missing number there, even a misplaced decimal point can have an eye-popping (but easily correctable) effect on your refund.